 There are some very snazzy options on those giant rolls, including this fancy pattern:

-Do you have RV flooring advice or a story to tell?
-Share it below!
+Do you have RV carpet removal or flooring installation story to tell or advice to give?
+Please share it below!

 We have this same exact flooring.
 The first thing suggested by manufacturer is to use a wax / sealer.
 This places a nice layer over the entire surface.
 We did not do this for a year.
 I was amazed how dirty the floor always was, how hard it was to clean in the natural texture grooves and how dull it appeared.
 Once it was thoroughly cleaned and sealed, it has been a breeze to keep clean.